mnsp22/LinearRegressionAssignment/README.md

 * How well those variables describe the bike demands

 ## Conclusions
-From above model, we can say that below variables are significant in predicting the demand for shared bikes.
+Using Multiple Linear Regression model and with feature elimination, we can say that below variables are significant in predicting the demand for shared bikes.
 Positive correlation of below variables:
 * yr
 * workingday